The evaporator coil is the part of your AC system that actually cools the air before it is blown into your home.

 To learn more, check out our blog, “Why Closing Air Vents in Unused Rooms Damages Your Heating/Cooling System”.

-Energy Star recommends having an annual A/C maintenance performed by a professional to keep your system running efficiently.
+Energy Star recommends having annual AC maintenance performed by a professional to keep your system running efficiently.

 Regular maintenance protects your evaporator coil specifically because the technician will:

 - Check for (and fix) other evaporator coil issues before they become pricey repairs

 Schedule AC maintenance with a trusted AZ technician

 Want to keep your evaporator coil in tip-top condition for longer?
 Just contact us.
 We will schedule your AC maintenance visit with one of our experienced technicians.